v-pbartley/openhack-mc4h/Challenge-3/Readme.md

 In this challenge you will learn how to use the [FHIR Bulk Loader](https://github.com/microsoft/fhir-loader) tool to bulk-ingest data into Azure API for FHIR.

+## Background

+FHIR is an evolving standard, and one area where the FHIR specification is still in its early stages of development is its coverage of bulk data ingestion.
+Until HL7 publishes specifications for a FHIR $import operator, implementors will have to rely on alternative methods of getting bulk FHIR data into a FHIR server.
+In this challenge, we will be working with the current best-practice solution for bulk FHIR import into Azure API for FHIR: the FHIR Bulk Loader utility offered by Microsoft as part of the suite of open-source FHIR tools.

 ## Learning Objectives

++ Gain familiarity with Synthea synthetic FHIR data untilty
 + Understand data constraints with FHIR bulk data loading
++ Understand how to track and compare bulk FHIR imports

 ## Prerequisites